Modelling Human Values for Value-Aware Multi-Agent Systems: Aligning our Model with Social Psychology Research

-Our proposed model is also aligned with the work on value change taxonomy in value-sensitive design~\cite{vandePoel2018}, which discusses the different ways in which values may change over time: (1) new values may emerge, (2) the relevance of a value may change for a given context, (3) the importance of a value may change, and (4) there may be changes in how values are conceptualised, as well as (5) changes in how values are specified, and translated into norms and design requirements.
+When discussing the change of values with context, it is important to note that our proposed VTM is aligned with the work on value change taxonomy in value-sensitive design~\cite{vandePoel2018}, which discusses the different ways in which values may change over time: (1) new values may emerge, (2) the relevance of a value may change for a given context, (3) the importance of a value may change, and (4) there may be changes in how values are conceptualised, as well as (5) changes in how values are specified, and translated into norms and design requirements.
 All these different types of change are reflected in our model through the possible addition of new abstract value concepts, new property nodes, or changes in the importance of existing value nodes.

-The novelty of our proposal, however, is in visualising and hiding irrelevant branches of the taxonomy based on the current context.
-This enables taxonomies to evolve and grow with experience over time into larger and increasingly complex taxonomies that encode learnings through experiences in related contexts, which then are temporarily pruned to match the current context.
-This allows focusing on relevant values based on context.

-As for Schwartz, he has argued that his theory of basic values transcends specific actions and situations.
-This is expected as his focus has been on universal human values that do not change, like security, power, benevolence, etc. For Schwartz, the structure of these universal values is fixed.
-In our representation, this is understood as fixing the nodes and edges.
-However, Schwartz does note that the relative importance attributed to values differs from one person to another or from one group to another and that ``values influence action when they are relevant in the context (hence likely to be activated) and important to the actor''.
-That is, the importance does not only change for the different people holding these values but also depends on the context, which fully aligns with our proposal.

-In our case, however, it is not just value importance that may change with context but also the nodes and edges of the taxonomy.
-With new experiences, new value nodes may be added to the taxonomy.
-This is evidenced by the numerous domain-specific value systems that have been proposed by different social scientists~\cite{ChengFleischmann2010}, as well as our work with stakeholders (see the example of the evolving value taxonomy for uHelp in Subsection~\ref{sec:howEG} and Figure~\ref{fig:contextValueTaxonomy}).
-Again, this is also aligned with the value-sensitive design work on value change taxonomies~\cite{vandePoel2018}.

-Now that we have shown the relationship of our research on VTM with that from social psychology, we next move to consider how our experiences in developing the formal model and working with a range of stakeholders on designing value-aware AI enable us to set out a roadmap for building successful AI systems that can explicitly reason about values.
+Having shown how our proposed VTM is grounded in research from social psychology, we next outline a roadmap for future research on values in AI.